data-mint-research/MCP-BASE-STACK/docs/File-Structure-Standardization.md

 2. **Validate manually**: Run the validation script manually to identify issues
 3. **Use dry run**: Use the `--dry-run` option to see what changes would be made without actually making them
 4. **Check reports**: Review the reports in `data/reports/` for detailed information on file structure issues
+5. **Validate reports**: Run the `validate_report.py` script to ensure the reports are properly structured
+6. **Check debug info**: Review the `debug_info` field in the file-structure-report.json file for troubleshooting information
+7. **Review suggestions**: Check the automated suggestions in the report for potential improvements